code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/districts.md

 - Expanding *access* to high-quality computer science education to all students;
 - Establishing a computer science program that will grow and be sustained within the district beyond the term of our partnership.

-Our commitment includes providing, at no cost, high-quality [computer science curriculum](/educate/curriculum) across multiple grade bands, coupled with high-quality [professional development](/educate/professional-development) (see links below), teacher supports, a learning platform, and course marketing materials among other things.
+Our commitment includes providing, at no charge, high-quality [computer science curriculum](/educate/curriculum) across multiple grade bands, coupled with high-quality [professional development](/educate/professional-development) (see links below), teacher supports, a learning platform, and course marketing materials among other things.

 We also commit to matching the funds you put toward teacher stipends for high school or middle school professional development.